irfankhandgk/Eth_scam-report-dapp/README.md

-# Eth_scam-report-dapp
+# Eth-scam-report-dapp
-This is file to catch scammer
+This is the file to catch the scammers